sst/sst/www/docs/snippets/KinesisStream.md

 ## Using the full config

-If you wanted to configure each Lambda function separately, you can pass in the [`KinesisStreamConsumerProps`](#kinesisstreamconsumerprops).
+Configure each Lambda function separately.

 ```js
 new KinesisStream(this, "Stream", {